-I took Sarah to the cinema tonight to see The Hitchhiker’s Guide to the Galaxy and thought I’d spare you the pain and utter disappointment of seeing this complete pile of utter bullshit.
+I took Sarah to the cinema tonight to see The Hitchhiker’s Guide to the Galaxy and thought I’d spare you the pain and utter disappointment of seeing this complete pile of crap.
 Being a huge fan of the books, I was very interested to see what they had done with the transition to celluloid.
 Douglas Adams must be turning in his grave as this modern classic was raped, as some expected, by the movie version.

 The problem with book to movie translations is that, quite simply, books require you to have an imagination.
 You read the words and create your own pictures and version of events in your head.
 The Characters take on a life and appearance that you create for them, prompted by the words you are reading.
 When a book becomes a movie, that is lost.
 Your version is replaced by another’s vision.
 The characters you animate with your mind become animated by actors and script writers.
-What happened here is that my carefully constructed version of The Guide was torn up, stamped on, burned, crucified and skull-fucked into non-existence by this seriously dire effort.
+What happened here is that my carefully constructed version of The Guide was torn up, stamped on, burned, crucified and screwed into non-existence by this seriously dire effort.

 Five things to hate about this movie:

 – Arthur Dent to too young, too clean and too alert.